qbittorrent/docker-qbittorrent-nox/Readme.md

 2. Edit Docker environment file

+    If you are using Docker Stack, refer to [docker-stack.yml](https://github.com/qbittorrent/docker-qbittorrent-nox/blob/main/docker-stack.yml) file as an example. \
+    It is an almost ready-to-use configuration yet a few variables are required to be filled in.
+Make sure you read the following steps as they largely share the same concept.

     If you are not using Docker Compose you can skip editing the environment file.
     However the variables presented below is crucial in later steps, make sure you understand them.